WICG/webmonetization/docs/explainer.md

 > `<meta name="monetization" content="$secure-wallet.example/~alice">` into the
 > `<head>` section of _**https://<span></span>rocknrollblog.example**_.

-Web Monetization only works on pages containing the `meta` tag.
-Pages must be secure (served over HTTPS, or `http://localhost` for testing) to preclude bad actors, like ISPs injecting their own `<meta>` tags into pages.
+Web Monetization only works on pages containing the `link` tag.
+Pages must be secure (served over HTTPS, or `http://localhost` for testing) to preclude bad actors, like ISPs injecting their own `<link>` tags into pages.

 > [Issue 14 (Closed) - Legitimate Meta Tags](https://github.com/WICG/webmonetization/issues/14)<p>
 How do we ensure only legitimate tags are parsed by the browser?</p>